euniversal/umei-api-specification/glossary.md

 **Order:** Flexibility order placed on a market.
 The order can be either “Buy” in case the market participant wants to procure flexibility or “Sell” in case the market participant wants to offer flexibility.

-**PayAsBid:** This is a market rule stating that the price at which trade between two offers will occur is the proposed price of the first order placed on the platform.
+**PayAsBid:** This is a market rule stating that the price at which trade between two orders will occur is the proposed price of the first order placed on the platform.

 **PayAsCleared:** This is a market rule stating that the price at which a trade will occur is the one of the market equilibrium (determined by the buy and sell curves).